 Terri tells us, “at a minimum, frequently touched surfaces should be cleaned and disinfected at least once daily.
 For high traffic workplaces, more frequent disinfection is advised.”
 Provide easy access to hand sanitiser and antibacterial spray at convenient locations throughout the workplace.
 “Check to ensure products have not passed their expiration date as expired products may not be effective in killing the germs,” she advises.

-Terri tip: To help reduce the spread of bacteria, my number one tip is to wash your hands thoroughly and regularly – after blowing your nose, coughing, sneezing, using the restroom and before eating or preparing food.
+Terri tip: To help reduce the spread of bacteria, wash your hands thoroughly and regularly – after blowing your nose, coughing, sneezing, using the restroom and before eating or preparing food.

-With a team of health, hygiene and safety (HHS) specialists, Winc is well positioned to support organisations with everything they need to help maintain a safe workplace.
-Speak to one of our HHS specialists for tailored advice on the best solutions for your organisation’s needs or to find out more information about our full range.
-Register your business account with our Winc Home Delivery service to get all your home office safety needs delivered straight to your door.
-Find out more here.
+With a team of health, hygiene and safety (HHS) specialists, Winc can support organisations with everything they need to help maintain a safe workplace.
+Speak to one of our HHS specialists for tailored advice on the best solutions for your organisation’s needs or shop our range online.